 Cookiebot is a cookie software, implemented from the cloud straight onto your website.

 As generators of cookie scripts, our mission is to push for a safer internet by protecting the fundamental rights of privacy.
 Our cookie scripts are our humble, but thorough and effective contribution to this larger struggle raging today.
 Behind our Cookiebot scripts are other parts of our technology that enables privacy on your website.

 Our scanning technology maps out the cookies and tracking on your domains, and our cookie scripts block them into groups determined by their function.

 Control is then handed over to the website visitor, who is presented with a cookie consent banner, in which they can choose what tracking they will allow to interact with their devices.

-The Cookiebot consent banner from the point of view of the developer and website operator.
+Cookiebot script cookies are regulated by, from the point of view of the developer and website operator.

 Cookiebot operates two types of cookie scripts:

 The first cookie script will manage the cookie consent banner that you undoubtably know from most websites today.

 The second cookie script will spawn the cookie declaration, in which each cookie is named, its provider identified, its purpose specified, and its expiration stated.